YusseffRuiz/Adaptive_RL/README.md

 </div>
 Adaptive_RL is an open-source framework for implementing state-of-the-art Reinforcement Learning (RL) algorithms, designed to be modular and easily adaptable for different research and real-world applications.
-This repository has emphasis in Continuous space problems
+This repository has emphasis in Continuous space problems.

+Current implementation for Gymnasium and MyoSuite deployment.

 Currently, the repository supports DDPG (Deep Deterministic Policy Gradient), SAC (Soft Actor-Critic), PPO (Proximal Policy Optimization), and MPO (Maximum a Posteriori Optimization) with a flexible architecture that allows for the integration of new algorithms.